kjhealy/kieranhealy.hugo/content/blog/this-is-just-the-verse.md

 But they were robbed blind in their day<br />
 Of damsons, prunes, and blackthorn sloes<br />
 Their breakfast treats all poached away<br />
-Then justified with old-style prose<br />
+Thefts justified with old-style prose<br />

 “Forgive us” both your parents moan<br />
 “They were delicious, sweet, and cold”<br />